Matlatzinca language: Case Marking

-Matlatzinca mostly follows the system nominative-accusative system.
+Matlatzinca mostly follows the nominative-accusative system.
 There is also a small class of verbs that follow an active-stative alignment, but there is not enough in the existing corpus to infer the general difference for when each case is used.
 Examples of different case markings can be seen in the Morphology section above.

+Sample Text

+Article 1 of the Universal Declaration of Human Rights:

+Matlatzinca: Be’ mëni 1: Te’sokhowi khwen khana nïta ‘ixta tá’ bukhakhowi mu te’sokhowi, mu khwen khana pëya ‘ixta khwen pëti pu khwen chhori, pu rúkhwen té thiya mu te’sokhowi pi ‘ bot’u nunihani.

+English: Article 1: All human beings are born free and equal in dignity and rights.
+They are endowed with reason and conscience and should act towards one another in a spirit of brotherhood.